shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 When the room reaches the top of the queue it will assigned a team of housekeepers to service the room.
 This team will clean the room and then mark the room as “Supervisor Action”.
 The supervisor will then see the room on their “To be approved” list and must ensure that the clean is up to a high enough standard.
 If they find that the food is properly cleaned they will mark the room as “Cleaned”.

 ##### Next Scenario:
 The user will then receive a push notification to let them know that the room has been cleaned.
-If they open the application after the room has been cleaned they will be given the option to give feedback on the service their room has received.
-This feedback will be sent directly to management.

 #### __Scenario Three: Room marked as "Please service my room" and hazardous__